 Preclearance Locations in Canada

-The U.S. is currently conducting preclearance operations at the following airports in Canada:
+The U.S. is currently conducting preclearance operations at the following airports and marine facilities in Canada:

 - Calgary International Airport

 - Pearson International Airport (Toronto)